Repair research

 Overview

-This comparison separates BPC-157 and TB-500 for laboratory reference—not product selection.
+This comparison separates BPC-157 and TB-500 for reference—not product selection.

 - BPC-157 literature emphasises GI cytoprotection, angiogenesis, and localized repair models.